shivanimishra4444/API-integration/README.md

 # cobiro-integration
-I have spent around 6 hrs on this assignement and I could implement below features
+I have spent around 6 hrs on this assignement and I have implemented below features
 ## Implemented features:
 1) Login
 2) View List of sites